allartburns/LasaurApp/README.md

 lasersaur licensing.
 This work is done on jet's personal time, not supported by any commercial entities, and donations are always welcome.

-currently working or in development:
+Changes:

 - dxf line colors
 - dxf units converted to mm

-major TODO list:
+TODO list:
 - flipping dxf files so that they don't cut face down in the lasersaur
+- fix circle/arc generation?
+Make test file with holes from 1mm to 25mm for tests.
 - TEXT YES TEXT I'M WORKING ON THAT DILUTE!
 DILUTE!
 OK!
 - more dxf entities
 - remapping/reducing dxf color sets down to a set of 0..7